microsoft/ApplicationInsights-Kubernetes/examples/WorkerExample/Readme.md

     <PackageReference Include="Microsoft.Extensions.DependencyInjection" Version="6.0.0" />
     <PackageReference Include="Microsoft.Extensions.Hosting" Version="6.0.1" />
     ```

+    _Notes: these are current packages by the time of this example.
+As a common practice, it is recommended you always checking for latest stable ones to use._

 * Add a [Worker](./Worker.cs) class.
 Notes:
     * It inherits from `BackgroundService`.